TheTastyPi/Exponential-Madness/README.md

 # Exponential Madness
-An incremental game with numbers larger than 0.
+An incremental game with numbers greater than 0.